 You are not alone when it comes to venous problems.
 Varicose veins are a common health issue, affecting an estimated 23 percent of adults in the United States.
 If you include spider and reticular veins, the vast majority of our population has some form of vein condition.
 This accounts for 80 percent of men and 85 percent of women.

-If you are wondering how these types of problematic veins develop, we can explain.
+If you are wondering how these types of problematic veins develop, Dr. Yan Katsnelson, an accomplished cardiac surgeon, can explain.
 Vein disease, or venous insufficiency, is the underlying cause of varicose and spider veins.
 When tiny valves in your veins malfunction, vein disease can result.

 Vein valves malfunction when your veins are placed under strain.
 This can begin due to a range of reasons like being overweight or too sedentary.
 Whatever the reason is for you, your diseased veins will then struggle to pump blood back to your heart.